Samuel Waddington

 Samuel Waddington (1844 – 7 November 1923) was a British civil servant, traveller and poet.

 Life

 He was the second son of Thomas Waddington of Boston Spa, Yorkshire.
-He matriculated at Brasenose College, Oxford in 1862, graduating B.A. in 1865.
+He was educated at St Peter's School, York and matriculated at Brasenose College, Oxford in 1862, graduating B.A. in 1865.

 Waddington worked in the marine department of the Board of Trade.
 He died in Kilburn on 7 November 1923.
 He is buried at Kensal Green Cemetery.